Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 Greyhound Sound Marching Band

-Many members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation, in the 2009 and 2015 St. Patrick's Day Parade in Dublin, Ireland.
+Members of the GSMB proudly represented ENMU, the state of New Mexico, and the United States of America when they performed, by invitation of the Lord Mayor of Dublin, in the 2009, 2015, and 2019 St. Patrick's Day Parade in Dublin, Ireland.

 The GSMB has performed at AT&T Stadium in Arlington, Texas, on three occasions.